Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_Settings.md

 - [Checkbox]
 Mark a checkbox to select a row.
-If selecting the checkbox in the table header, all rows are selected.
+The *Edit* section is displayed.
+When selecting the checkbox in the table header, all rows are selected.

 [comment]: <> (Das funktioniert nicht wirklich so.
 Bug?
-Komment hinzugefügt in Bugs file.)
+Kommentar hinzugefügt in Bugs file.)

 - *ID*
 Content identification number.
-This value is provided automatically by the system.
+This value is assigned automatically by the system.

 - *Language*
 Content language.
 The languages are represented with the ISO 639-1 language codes, that is, "en" for English, "de" for German and so on.